mattias-jonsson/ansible_role_redhat_insights/README.md

 Ansible Role: ansible_role_redhat_insights
 =========

-Handles installation and configuration of Red Hat Insights agent.

-This role is inspired and also contains the insights_facts file from https://github.com/RedHatInsights/insights-client-role.
+Handles installation and configuration of Red Hat Insights agents.
+This role is inspired by and also contains the insights.facts file from https://github.com/RedHatInsights/insights-client-role.

 Supported distributions: